appacademy/redux_workshop/part_2.md

 ### Basic Structure

 We use redux middleware whenever a dispatch is supposed to do something *other than* or *in addition to* updating the application state.
-You might need a middleware to:
+You might need middleware to:
   * Talk to an external API
   * Manage a session
   * Change browser permissions
-  * Save data to localStorage
+  * Save data to `localStorage`

 In this phase, we'll add a layer of middleware to our Redux `Store`.
-This middleware will be responsible for saving our todo list so that it persists between sessions.
+This middleware will be responsible for saving our todo list so that it persists between visits.

-We'll be using the `localStorage` browser API to accomplish this task (for simplicity's sake), but this same pattern applies when making calls to external APIs.
+We'll be using the `localStorage` browser API to accomplish this task (for simplicity's sake), but this same pattern applies when making calls to external APIs as well.

-Redux middleware uses a currying pattern to link the middleware and provide each with access to:
+Redux middleware uses a currying pattern to link all the middlewares in the chain and provide each with access to:
   * The `Store`
   * The next middleware in the chain
   * The current action being dispatched